Top 4 Dog Friendly Beaches in Jacksonville

 Another doggie decree for Hanna Park is that you must adhere to a two-pup limit.
 And while your dog might not be able to ride the waves, you certainly can hang ten at The Poles, a renowned Jacksonville surfing spot that sits just inside the park.

-The entry fee for the park is $1 before 10 a.m. and $3 after that.
+The entry fee for the park is $3 for pedestrians and $5 per automobile.

 2. Jacksonville Beach

 Boasting more than 4 miles of sand and surf, Jacksonville Beach is one of the larger beaches in the area, and a popular destination for dog owners because of its many dog-friendly restaurants.

 The only hitch is that dogs must be leashed at all times, and are prohibited on the beach daily from 9 a.m. to 5 p.m.
 So you’ll need to get you and your pup up bright and early for a sunrise stroll and a cup of Joe on the pier, or wait until after work to play in the sand before taking in the sunset at one of the seaside restaurant patios.